harishmathanan/express-blog-api/README.md

 1. Ensure machine has Nodejs installed.
 2. Download repository to folder or `git clone`.
 3. Within the folder run `npm install` from command to install all dependencies.
-4. Once complete run `npm dev` to start up the express server.
+4. Once complete run `npm run dev` to start up the express server.
 5. Navigate to `http://localhost:3000` to view the available endpoints.

 ## Usage